-Goodwill and Identifiable Intangibles.
+Goodwill and Identifiable Intangible Assets.
 Goodwill and other intangible assets having an indefinite useful life are not amortized for financial statement purposes.
 Goodwill and intangible assets with indefinite lives are reviewed for impairment on an annual basis as of December 31, and whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

 Intangible assets with indefinite lives consist of trademarks.
-In order to test the trademarks for impairment, we determine the fair value of the trademarks and compare such amount to its carrying value.
-We determine the fair value of the trademarks using a projected discounted cash flow analysis based on the relief-from-royalty approach.
+In order to test the trademarks for impairment, the Company determines the fair value of the trademarks and compares such amount to its carrying value.
+The Company determines the fair value of the trademarks using a projected discounted cash flow analysis based on the relief-from-royalty approach.
 The principal factors used in the discounted cash flow analysis requiring judgment are projected net sales, discount rate, royalty rate and terminal value assumption.
-The royalty rate used in the analysis is based on transactions that have occurred in our industry.
+The royalty rate used in the analysis is based on transactions that have occurred in the Company's industry.
 Intangible assets having finite lives are amortized over their useful lives and are reviewed to ensure that no conditions exist indicating the recorded amount is not recoverable from future undiscounted cash flows.

 Goodwill is tested for impairment using a two-step process that begins with an estimation of the fair value of a reporting unit.
 This first step is a screen for impairment and compares the fair value of a reporting unit to its carrying value.
-The second step, if necessary, measures the amount of impairment, if any.
-We determine the fair value based upon discounted cash flows prepared for each reporting unit.
+The Company determines the fair value based upon discounted cash flows prepared for each reporting unit and uses a market-based analysis as appropriate.
 Cash flows are developed for each reporting unit based on assumptions including revenue growth expectations, gross margins, operating expense projections, working capital, capital expense requirements and tax rates.
-The multi-year financial forecasts for each reporting unit used in the cash flow models consider several key business drivers such as new product lines, historical performance and industry and economic trends, among other considerations.
+The multi-year financial forecasts for each reporting unit used in the cash flow models considered several key business drivers such as new product lines, historical performance and industry and economic trends, among other considerations.
+The second step measures the amount of impairment by comparing the fair value of the impacted reporting unit's goodwill with the carrying value of that goodwill.
+The fair value of goodwill was determined in the same manner utilized to estimate the amount of goodwill recognized in a business combination.
+As part of the second step, the Company calculated the fair value of certain assets including tradenames, staffing databases and customer relationships.
+To determine the fair value of goodwill, fair values were allocated to the assets and liabilities of the reporting unit which failed the first step.
+The fair value of goodwill was measured as the excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities.
+The impairment loss was measured by the amount the carrying value of goodwill exceeded the fair value of goodwill.

 The principal factors used in the discounted cash flow analysis requiring judgment are the projected results of operations, discount rate, and terminal value assumptions.
 The discount rate is determined using the weighted average cost of capital (WACC).
-The WACC takes into account the relative weights of each component of our consolidated capital structure (equity and debt) and represents the expected cost of new capital adjusted as appropriate to consider lower risk profiles associated with such things as longer term contracts and barriers to market entry.
+The WACC takes into account the relative weights of each component of an average market participant's capital structure (equity and debt).
 It also considers our risk-free rate of return, equity market risk premium, beta and size premium adjustment.
-A single discount rate is utilized across each reporting unit since we do not believe that there would be significant differences by reporting unit.
+A single discount rate is utilized across each reporting unit since the Company does not believe that there would be significant differences by reporting unit.
 Additionally, the selection of the discount rate accounts for any uncertainties in the forecasts.
 The terminal value assumptions are applied subsequent to the tenth year of the discounted cash flow model.
-See Note 5 for the details of goodwill impairment testing by reportable segment.